WebAssembly/spec/spectec/test-prose/TEST.md

 1. Let :math:`z` be the current state.

 #.
-Assert: Due to validation, a value is on the top of the stack.
+Assert: Due to validation, an :ref:`instruction <syntax-instr>` is on the top of the stack.

 #.
 Pop the value :math:`{\mathit{instr}}_{\mathit{u{\kern-0.1em\scriptstyle 1}}}` from the stack.